Community Centre - Y Ganolfan

 The Village Pub - The Garthangharad

 Built in 1736 as a Coaching Inn, The Garthangharad Hotel is now our local, family friendly pub.
-It has two bars, a small restaurant room, a large restaurant/function room, a games room, beer garden and car park at the rear.
+It has two bars, a small restaurant room, a large restaurant/function room, a beer garden and car park at the rear.
 It serves good meals, hot drinks and of course, excellent beers.
 A warm, friendly welcome awaits everyone and well behaved dogs are welcome.

 The playground is in the centre of the village and used by locals and visitors alike.
 The play equipment was modernised in 2007 after a major fundraising effort by the villagers.
 There are swings, roundabouts, slides, a mini climbing wall and two football goals for an impromptu kick-about.
 There is also ample seating for supervising parents and grand-parents to relax on.
 Dogs are not allowed in the playground